François Certain de Canrobert

-François Marcellin Certain de Canrobert (/fr/; born François Certain Canrobert; 27 June 1809 – 28 January 1895) was a French Marshal.
+François Marcellin Certain de Canrobert (/kænroʊˈbɛər/ kan-roh-BAIR, /fr/; born François Certain Canrobert; 27 June 1809 – 28 January 1895) was a French Marshal.
 He demonstrated ability during the Second French Empire while participating in the Battle of the Alma, the Battle of Magenta, the Battle of Solferino and the Battle of Gravelotte.
 A staunch supporter of Napoleon III, he became, under the French Third Republic, one of the leading figures in the Bonapartist party and chairman, from 1876 to 1894, of the Senate within the French parliamentary group Appel au peuple.

 Biography

 Family background

 François Certain de Canrobert was born in Saint-Céré in Lot, where a statue (1897) in his effigy was erected in place de la République by Alfred Lenoir.

 At his birth, his father, Antoine Certain Canrobert, a former captain, was already 55 years old.
 This officer of the Ancien régime had emigrated in 1791 and served against the French republic in the Armée de Condé.
 His half-brother, Antoine, a brilliant officer and graduate of Saint-Cyr, was killed by a cannonball at the Battle of Ligny on 16 June 1815, while fighting for Emperor Napoleon I.

-Through his father’s sister, Marie-Louise, François Certain de Canrobert was the cousin of Adolphe and Marcellin Marbot, who became respectively maréchal de camp (brigadier general) and lieutenant-général (divisional general) during the July Monarchy of 1830–1848.
+Through his father's sister, Marie-Louise, François Certain de Canrobert was the cousin of Adolphe and Marcellin Marbot, who became respectively maréchal de camp (brigadier general) and lieutenant-général (divisional general) during the July Monarchy of 1830–1848.

 Early military career

 On 19 November 1826, aged 17, Canrobert entered the École Royale spéciale militaire de Saint-Cyr where he was designated as a corporal on 18 May 1828.
-At his graduation, he was posted to the 47th Line Infantry Regiment (47^{e} Régiment d’Infanterie de Ligne) (RIL), with the rank of sous-lieutenant starting 1 October.
+At his graduation, he was posted to the 47th Line Infantry Regiment (47^{e} Régiment d'Infanterie de Ligne) (RIL), with the rank of sous-lieutenant starting 1 October.
 He served until 1840 and was promoted to lieutenant on 20 January 1832.